Reviews You Can Rely On

 Carry Style Lunchbox

 Whether you're headed to the beach or carrying some treats for a long journey, the Clevermade Pacifica Collapsible Bag 30 is packable, convenient, and easy on the wallet and the environment.
-This collapsible cooler can keep 38 cans cool.
-Better yet, it's made from recycled and has a impressively tiny storage footprint.
+Thanks to the large capacity, this collapsible cooler can keep 38 cans cool.
+Better yet, it's built from recycled materials and boasts an impressively tiny storage footprint.

 For its size, this cooler offers a lot of capacity, with 18.5 liters of space.
 Plus, this cooler is very easy to open and close with two zippers that open the entire top (which stays open).
 The side walls snap into place, too, to keep the cooler standing upright and sturdy when you're loading up all those cans or bottles—which you can crack open with the built-in bottle opener.
 There's also an open front pouch to fit a smartphone, keys, or a slim wallet.